Cul-Dude/Handwritten-Digit-Prediction/README.md

 I welcome contributions to enhance the project.
 If you have any ideas or suggestions, feel free to open an issue or submit a pull request.

 ## Acknowledgments
 This project utilizes the MNIST dataset, which is a standard benchmark dataset in the field of machine learning and computer vision.
-We would like to thank the creators of this dataset for making it publicly available.
+I would like to thank the creators of this dataset for making it publicly available.